 There will be 3 minutes for discussion and Q and A. Comments are also strictly timed to cutoff at 3 min with a 1 minute warning.
 Presenters are prescheduled during one of four two hour sessions.
 Two moderators will field questions live with the abstract presenter during a 3 minute period after presentation.

 This year you will be submitting your paper directly online to the American Journal of Surgery (AJS).
 You will be receiving an e-mail invitation to submit your paper from the AJS online submission system called “EVISE”, along with directions on how to submit and respond to editorial input on line.
 This invitation will arrive this week, and the paper will need be submitted just before the meeting.
 Failure to submit your manuscript may result in removal from the NPSA meeting program, so please make sure your manuscript is submitted by the deadline.

 In the meantime, please begin preparing your paper.
 As always, the paper should be prepared according the directions for Affiliated Societies, which are available on-line on the AJS homepage or in the back of each issue of the AJS.

 This year we are striving to stay within our page restrictions, so that everyone’s paper can get published.
 To do this we need to keep our submissions as concise as possible.
 We are striving for papers no longer than 4 pages of journal length (approx 15 pages of text, references, and tables/figures).
 Here are some guidelines for keeping your paper concise:

-Writing a concise (4 journal pages) paper for the American Journal of Surgery (AJS)
+Tips for writing a concise (4 journal pages) paper for the American Journal of Surgery (AJS):